chadow4/Foodelivery/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Foodelivery is a website where you can order food from restaurants near you and have it delivered !
 The concept is simple: we find the restaurants around you, you choose one, you place your order and you pay the bill via PayPal.
-You can follow the progress of your order, from preparation to delivery.
+You can track the progress of your order, from preparation to delivery.
 Enjoy your meal !

 ### Developped with :